int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 ```

-If you see any Failure message, report on GitHub or contact Olivier.
+If you see any Failure message, please report on GitHub or contact Olivier.
-If not, you are ready for the tutorial of the next section !
+If not, you are ready for the tutorial - go to next section !

 # ONE Matlab Tutorial